Digitex: A Natural Culmination of My Betfair Trading Journey

 A market is a living, breathing beast with a life of its own that nobody can control.
 It’s an arena where buy and sell orders fly around, coming from every direction, clashing with each other in apparent chaos.

-For me, coming from this live-action environment means that I know short term trading has almost nothing to do with the fundamentals of the underlying instrument.
+For me, coming from this live-action environment means that I know short term Betfair Trading has almost nothing to do with the fundamentals of the underlying instrument.
 Rather, successful scalpers have the ability to visualize how that crowd is behaving, in an attempt to predict what they might do in the next few seconds or minutes.
 Whatever it is that they’re buying and selling is largely irrelevant.

 Digitalizing the Pit Experience